-Plant breeders have done a great job of creating flowers that seem to bloom non-stop, many with no help from us.
+Plant breeders have done a great job of creating flowers that seem to bloom nonstop, many with no help from us.
 Most are quite lovely, but they tend to be on the short side.
-I'm told that's because short plants are easier to ship and to display.
-But some of us still grow sizable old-fashioned annuals, like love lies bleeding (Amaranthus caudatus) and tall flowering tobacco, (Nicotiana sylvestries), as well as a good assortment of traditional annual flowers that need a little grooming to keep them looking their best.
-Whether old classics or new designer varieties, these 3 tips will help keep your annual flowers looking fresh and flowering all summer.
+The reason may be that short plants are easier to ship and display.
+But some of us still grow sizable old-fashioned annuals, like love lies bleeding (Amaranthus caudatus) and tall flowering tobacco (Nicotiana sylvestries), as well as a good assortment of traditional annual flowers that need a little grooming to keep them looking their best.

-Water is vital, but you don't want your plants sitting in wet soil or the roots will rot.
+Water is vital, but you don't want your plants sitting in wet soil, which will cause the roots to rot.
 Plant them in well-draining soil.
 That means soil that holds the water long enough for the roots to soak it in while allowing the excess water to eventually drain off.

 Annuals expend a lot of energy setting buds and blooming.
-Even in soil rich in organic matter, it helps to feed them every 3-6 weeks with a water-soluble fertilizer.
+Even in soil rich in organic matter, it helps to feed them every three to six weeks with a water-soluble fertilizer.

 Deadhead often.
 Remove faded flowers and don't let seed pods form.
 This is most important with older varieties of plants that hold onto their old flowers, like geraniums, marigolds, pansies, petunias, salvia, snapdragons, sweet peas, and zinnias.

 Many modern hybrids have been developed to be self-cleaning.
 Their faded flowers seem to disappear as new buds form and open.
-(Unfortunately most are sterile, so they will never produce seed.)
-Check or ask at the nursery whether the variety you've chosen needs pinching, to become fat and bushy and set lots of buds.
+(Unfortunately, most are sterile, so they will never produce seed.)
+Ask at the garden center whether the variety you've chosen needs pinching to become fat and bushy and set lots of buds.

-If plants that start to look ragged in midsummer, don't be afraid to prune them back by several inches.
-For example, petunias can get long and leggy and will look better if cut back to 3-4 inches and encouraged to send out new growth.
+If you have plants that start to look ragged in midsummer, don't be afraid to prune them back by several inches.
+For example, petunias can get long and leggy and will look better if they are cut back to 3 to 4 inches long, encouraging them to send out new growth.
 Coleus will grow straight up if not pinched regularly until it fills out.

 If you are going away for a week or two in the summer, prune your annuals just before leaving and they'll be back in bloom when you return.